binaryphile/rubsh/README.md

 normal syntax.

-The first argument to the objects (i.e. functions) are usually the names of methods, methods provided by the classes.
+The first argument to the objects (i.e. functions) are usually the names of methods, provided by the classes.
 While method names are just normal string arguments, for the sake of similarity to ruby syntax, they are invoked with a leading dot like so:

-    File .new myfile
+    File .new =myfile

 This roughly corresponds to ruby's:

     myfile = File.new

+Naturally, in order for rubsh to work, its functions ("File" in this case) need to be the first word in the command line, which dictates some differences from ruby's syntax.
+Therefore the object name comes after instead of in front of the assignment.

+The equals sign attached to the object name hints to rubsh that this is the object to create, rather than a normal argument to the .new method.
+If there weren't such an argument, File.new would create an anonymous file object, to be used by chaining with another method call or to be consumed as the argument to a method call.
+But we'll get to that in a bit.

-This rubsh command would make a function called "myfile", which has knowledge of all of the File class's associated methods. "myfile" is the object instance of the File class.
+This rubsh command would create a bash function called "myfile", which has knowledge of all of the File class's associated methods.  myfile is the object instance of the File class.

-The "myfile" instance is supposed to represent what would normally be a bash variable holding a filename.
-However, since "myfile" is a function, it doesn't work as a bash variable.
+The myfile is supposed to represent what would normally be a bash variable holding a filename.
+However, since myfile is a bash function,

+it doesn't work as a bash variable.
 You can't reference it with "$myfile" and it doesn't hold a value.

-Instead, rubsh makes it appear as though the function is a variable by presuming it should reference the value of the actual bash "myfile" variable when the function is called.
+Instead, rubsh makes it appear as though the function is a variable by presuming it should reference the value of the actual bash myfile variable when the function is called.

-The "myfile" bash variable has a separate existence, but once set, the "myfile" object uses the variable's value automatically.
+The myfile bash variable has a separate existence, but once set, the myfile function uses the variable's value automatically.
 In fact, the object is fairly useless without the corresponding variable.

-The normal usage therefore is to first declare or set the bash variable, then use the ".new" method of the desired class to create the object:
+Therefore you could just set the bash variable, then use the ".new" method of the desired class to create the object:

     myfile=~/sample.txt
-    File .new myfile
+    File .new =myfile

-Or:
+File .new can't do this for you normally, since it could only create global variables and rubsh avoids using the global namespace as much as possible.
+Instead, you can use the special form:

-    $(File .new myfile ~/sample.txt)
+    $(File .new ^myfile ~/sample.txt)

+Note the caret instead of dot for the object name.
+This tells the method to generate a statement on stdout, which the bash shell substitution then evaluates in the local context, instantiating the object and declaring the corresponding bash variable locally (like the `local` bash built-in) in one go.
+The caret is supposed to be reminiscent of bash's redirection operators.

-The new "myfile" object then has its own methods:
+The new myfile object then has its own methods:

     myfile .write "some text for a file" myfile .append "some text for the end of a file"

-As you can see, while rubsh is inspired by ruby's api, rubsh doesn't shy away from amending it to be more bash-y.
-Ruby would require you to open a file with a mode and to close the file as well, but rubsh does away with that in favor of direct one-line access.
-The simplicity also means rubsh is not as powerful as ruby, but rubsh is pretty ok with that trade-off.
+As you can see, while rubsh is inspired by ruby's api, rubsh doesn't shy away from amending it to be more bash-ish.
+For example, Ruby would require you to open a file with a mode (and to close the file as well), but rubsh does away with that in favor of a one-liner more like the usual `echo "some text" >$filename`.

+This simplicity also means rubsh is not as powerful as ruby, but rubsh is pretty ok with that.

-The "myfile" object's target is defined by the "myfile" variable.
+The myfile object's target is defined by the myfile variable.
 Set the variable and you change what the object operates on:

     myfile=~/other_file.txt